 Any disease that, by law, must to be reported to authorities.
 A notifiable, infectious disease is one that is on the list of diseases (and their causes) contained in the Infectious Diseases Regulations 1981 and subsequent amendments.
-A list of the notifiable diseases is available at: www.hpsc.ie/notifiablediseases/.
-The registered provider will notify Tusla of the infectious disease when the service has been contacted by the Department of Public Health Medicine, HSE, and advised that the service has a confirmed case as listed.
+A list of the notifable diseases is available at: www.hpsc.ie/ notifiablediseases/.
+The childminder will notify Tusla of the infectious disease when the childminding service has been contacted by the Department of Public Health Medicine, HSE, and advised that the service has a confirmed case as listed.
 The Department of Public Health Medicine will advise you about what to do regarding precautions to be taken in your premises and follow-up of contacts and procedures.

-Notifications of Accidents and Incidents:
+Notifications of accidents and incidents: